Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Lawrence had 162 passing yards in one matchup against the Colts, 58.5 yards fewer than his over/under for Sunday.
+- Lawrence threw for 162 passing yards in one matchup against the Colts, 58.5 yards fewer than his over/under for Sunday.

-- Lawrence did not throw a touchdown pass in that outing against the Colts.
+- Lawrence did not throw a touchdown pass in that game against the Colts.

-- The Colts are allowing 248.8 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The 248.8 passing yards the Colts give up per game makes them the NFL's 18th-ranked pass defense this season.

-- The Colts have given up 30 touchdowns through the air (1.9 per game).
-They are 30th in the league in that category.
+- The Colts' defense is 30th in the league, conceding 1.9 passing touchdowns per game.

 Recent Performances

-- Against the Patriots last week, Lawrence went 17-for-27 (63.0%) for 193 yards with one touchdown pass and three interceptions.

-- He also tacked on 16 yards on two carries, averaging eight yards per attempt without a touchdown.
+- He tacked on two carries for 16 yards, averaging eight yards per carry.

-- Lawrence has 683 passing yards (227.7 ypg) to lead Jacksonville, completing 62.5% of his throws and tossing one touchdown pass with three interceptions over his last three games.

 Lawrence's Jacksonville Teammates